 Sometimes it may seem as if time keeping is not very important in Ireland.
 Generally when someone arranges to meet you at 8pm this will usually mean 8.15pm or later.
 Irish people, in general, are very relaxed about time.

-People will generally say ‘please’ and ‘thank you’, for example, when getting off a bus most people will thank the bus driver.
+Irish people will generally say ‘thank you’, for example, when getting off a bus most people will thank the bus driver.